-MyTrucking has practical advice to stay fit and healthy while on the go.
+Practical advice for health and wellbeing while on the go.

 After an indulgent festive season, January is the perfect time to start thinking about our health and wellbeing.
-With many truck drivers on the road for long periods of time, getting enough exercise and reaching for a healthy snack can be a challenge sometimes.
-Registered dietitian, Sarah Percy, shared some tips on how a few small changes can be easily incorporated into daily life, and soon add up to big improvements.
+Driving for long periods of time, getting enough exercise and reaching for a healthy snack is a challenge.
+Registered dietitian, Sarah Percy, shared some tips on how small changes can be easily incorporated into daily life.
+These can soon add up to big improvements!

 Sarah’s approach is everything is moderation.
 “I don’t believe in massive overhauls, and I’m not saying never eat a pie or a burger ever again.
 But actually, one or two small positive steps, done consistently, can add up to really big improvements.”

 Just like a truck needs fuel and oil for the engine, and looking after the vehicle is essential to its performance, our bodies are no different, at work and in our personal life.
 In the short term, good nutrition will: